petuum/autodist/README.md

 Different from specialized distributed ML systems, AutoDist is created to speed up a broad range of DL models with excellent all-around performance.
 AutoDist achieves this goal by:
-- **Compilation**: AutoDist expresses the parallelization of DL models as a standardized compilation process, optimizing multiple dimensions of ML parallelization ranging from synchronization, model partitioning, placement to consistency.
+- **Compilation**: AutoDist expresses the parallelization of DL models as a standardized compilation process, optimizing multiple dimensions of ML parallelization including synchronization, partitioning, placement etc.
-- **Composable architecture**: AutoDist designs a flexible backend that encapsulates various different ML parallelization techniques, and allows for composing distribution strategies that interpolates different distributed ML system architectures.
+- **Composable architecture**: AutoDist designs a flexible backend that encapsulates various different ML parallelization techniques and allows for composing distribution strategies that interpolate different distributed ML system architectures.
 - **Model and resource awareness**: Based on the compilation process, AutoDist analyzes the model and generates more optimal distribution strategies that adapt to both the ML properties and the cluster specification.

-Besides all these advanced features, AutoDist is designed to isolate the sophistication of distributed systems from ML prototyping, and exposes a simple API that makes it easy to use and switch between different distributed ML techniques for all-level users.
+Besides all these advanced features, AutoDist is designed to isolate the sophistication of distributed systems from ML prototyping and exposes a simple API that makes it easy to use and switch between different distributed ML techniques for all-level users.

 <p float="left"><img src="docs/_static/img/Figure1.png" width=400 /><img src="docs/_static/img/Figure2.png" width=400 /></p>